Don’t get burned; get informed about this common workplace hazard

-- Studies of workplace burn injuries have found workers’ inexperience, inadequate on-the-job training, employee error and company-wide failure to follow safety guidelines contribute to a higher incidence of burns.
+- Studies of workplace burn injuries have found workers’ inexperience, inadequate on-the-job training, employee error and company-wide failure to follow and enforce safety guidelines contribute to a higher incidence of burns.
 Education clearly goes a long way toward prevention.
 Our Food Service Safety page offers details on how to decrease employees’ chances of being burned, and outlines important information to relay to your kitchen and cooking staff.
 Our Employer’s Food Service Guidelines highlight areas where you may need to offer additional training to avoid burns, such as oil handling and fire extinguisher operation.

 - Finally, no matter what industry you work in, comply with fire regulations.
 Provide proper fire extinguishers for different types of fire; train employees so they know when and how to use various extinguishers, and develop, implement and practice an emergency evacuation plan.
 Most importantly, know when to call 911.